 - Empower individuals by promoting constructive conflict management so that they may participate to their fullest potential and advance the mission of the FDA.

 The following present the programmatic objectives, strategies, and measures designed to achieve the identified goals.
 Implementation of this Strategic Action Plan is intended to be a multi-year effort.
 This Plan is also designed to be a "living" document that grows and changes in response to the emerging needs of the organization.
-This Plan will be implemented by the staff of the OEEODM, in collaboration with its partners throughout the agency and beyond, and is a testament to their dedication to the principles of equity and diversity in the FDA.
+This Plan will be implemented by the staff of the OEEO, in collaboration with its partners throughout the agency and beyond, and is a testament to their dedication to the principles of equity and diversity in the FDA.

-OEEODM STRATEGIC ACTION PLAN
+OEEO STRATEGIC ACTION PLAN

 Goal 1: Eradicate discrimination in the workplace by enforcing Federal equal employment opportunity laws, regulations, and policies.